 Here are a few questions you may want to ask when planning for other resources in your next project:

 No matter how well-planned your project is, lack of visibility can lead quickly to failure.
 It’s essential to create a system that provides visibility, not just for the project manager but for all team members.

 Project visibility includes transparency of task status, clear communication, and good document management.
 When everyone knows the status of each project task, they can assist or adjust accordingly.
 It encourages proactive work and problem-solving.

 Document management doesn’t have to be complicated.
 In fact, having a centralized, digital storage place for all project documents makes your job as a project manager easier as well as promoting visibility.

-Kissflow is project management software for non-project management.
+Kissflow Projects is a project management software for non-project management.
 Its digital workspace is intuitive and enjoyable, a tool your whole team can utilize and appreciate.
-With beautiful visual tools and built-in communication channels, Kissflow can help you make your next project a success.
+With beautiful visual tools and built-in communication channels, Kissflow Projects can help you make your next project a success.

 *Enterprise pricing is based on expected transaction volume and maximum number of users and is only available on an annual subscription